isovector/certainty-by-construction/src/book/Chapter1-Agda.lagda.md

   first record { proj₁ = proj₁ ; proj₂ = proj₂ } = proj₁
 ```

-The syntax here brings pleasure to no one's heart, but it does work.
+The syntax here brings pleasure to no ones heart, but it does work.
 There are
 some things to note.
 First, I didn't write this definition out by hand.
 I
 instead wrote down the type, stuck in a hole, and then invoked
 [`MakeCase`](AgdaCmd) twice.
 Nobody has type to write out this ugly syntax; just